RAPcores/rapcores/_sources/motor_control.rst.txt

 SVM in Three Phase
 ------------------

-For the mathematically inclined, you may notice that the bipolar stepper is nice as the phases form an orthonormal basis.
+For the mathematically inclined, you may notice that the bipolar stepper is nice as the phases form an orthonormal basis in 2D space.
 In three phase this is not the case.
 We have yet to implement three phase in RAPcores, but in the interim `the wikipedia page <https://en.wikipedia.org/wiki/Space_vector_modulation>`_ has some information on handling this case.